6

-Even though we get to celebrate holidays like Christmas, Hanukkah, New Year’s, and Valentine’s Day during the winter, somehow most of us find ourselves yearning for a vacation before the spring hits.
-Venice, Italy is one travel destination that is very special to visit in the coldest months of the year.
+Even though we get to celebrate holidays like Christmas, Hanukkah, New Year’s, and Valentine’s Day during the coldest months of the year, somehow most of us find ourselves yearning for a vacation before the spring hits.
+Though spending winter in Venice, Italy isn’t something that readily comes to mind, it should definitely be considered.

 A place like Venice “hits the spot” with its crisp, clear days, exciting activities, as well as its wintry serenity.
 The landscape becomes hauntingly beautiful, with fog permeating the city and the chance of snowfall at any minute.
 If you like photography, this is a perfect place to capture the lightly grayed, slanted light of Venice – winter produces eerie, yet spectacular images.
 Lovers of romantic scenery will certainly be wooed.